University Directed Programs

 - Understands and embraces the student support aspects of program leadership: setting clear expectations, promoting positive group dynamics and inclusion, responding to student crises, etc.

-- Will be present and available in North Dakota during the student recruitment, preparation, and post-program phases, and be present and available in the host location(s) for the full duration of the program.
+- Will be present and available in the host location(s) for the full duration of the program.

 The leadership team and the on-site partner(s) should have complementary characteristics and skills.
 The most effective way to bridge a gap associated with local knowledge, host language skills, and student support is to work with a professional travel service provider.